 Business is a truly global enterprise that spans across borders and connects global citizens to each other.

 Learn more about global learning and study abroad opportunities:

 George Mason University Korea - a direct result of George Mason University’s commitment to Diversity and Innovation—is a global campus that provides a world-class education to students from all corners of the world.
 Located 25 miles from Seoul in the Songdo International Business District, Mason Korea offers Mason students direct access to international study opportunities.
-The School of Business offers courses from our management, accounting, finance, and business foundations concentrations on the Korea campus.
+The Costello College of Business offers courses from our management, accounting, finance, and business foundations concentrations on the Korea campus.

 Interested in Mason Korea?

 - Visit Mason Korea’s Website

 - Contact Yena Kim or Sierra Mccarroll

 Watch to learn more:

 In order to provide exchange programs for all of our concentrations, the Costello College of Business has identified numerous international opportunities at accredited institutions abroad for Costello College of Business students to study abroad.

 Study Abroad Tours